AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

     * Your Cloud Services environment (program ID and environment ID).
     * Your Dynamic Media company account name.
     * Your Dynamic Media region: North America (NA), Asia-Pacific (APAC), or Europe-Middle East-Asia (EMEA).
-    * Specify that you want DASH, multi-caption, and multi-audio track support enabled on your Dynamic Media account, on Experience Manager 6.5.
+    * Specify that you want DASH, multi-captions and multi-audio tracks, and AI-generated captions support enabled on your Dynamic Media account, on AEM as a Cloud Service.

 1. Adobe Customer Support adds you to the customer Wait List based on the order in which requests are submitted.
 1. When Adobe is ready to handle your request, Customer Support contacts you to coordinate and set a target date for enablement.